FAQ for New Patients at Centered: Richmond

 With that background, it is really amazing that I ended up here.
 Let me tell you how I was left in awe of the power of Chinese medicine, and never looked back.
 Read more…

-People often ask us how acupuncture works, and we love answering that question because it is so clear to us that it does work.
-There are different styles of acupuncture, and different techniques, and we haven’t figured out how they all work but we can describe some important things that seem to be at play with acupuncture treatments.
-The most important we think is the “therapeutic injury” aspect of the treatment, which was discussed in this great article by Time Magazine.
+People often ask us how acupuncture works, and I love answering that question because it is so clear to us that it does work.
+There are various styles of acupuncture and different techniques, and we haven’t fully understood how they all work; however, I can describe some important aspects that appear to be at play in acupuncture treatments.
+I believe the most important aspect of the treatment is the “therapeutic injury” component, as discussed in this excellent article by Time Magazine.
 What is happening with an acupuncture needle at the most basic level?
 You’re creating a tiny injury to the tissues.
-When you injure your body, it mounts a response for healing any injured tissues.
+When you injure your body, it initiates a response to heal any injured tissues.
 This is called “acute inflammation.”
 Your body sends special cells and proteins to an area to stimulate healing.
-This seems to ramp up the immune system generally to help the body deal with other problems.
+This appears to enhance the immune system’s overall function, enabling the body to better cope with other issues.

 Acupuncture also can increase blood flow to certain areas of the body, and even stimulate specific parts of the brain.
-So while our scientific understanding of how acupuncture works is just starting to gather itself, it is likely that we are just hitting the tip of the iceberg in terms of seeing in the research what acupuncture can really do.
+While our scientific understanding of how acupuncture works is just beginning to take shape, it is likely that we are only scratching the surface in terms of understanding what research can reveal about the full potential of acupuncture.

-We often liken the process of undergoing Chinese medicine treatment (acupuncture, herbs, etc.) to physical therapy – it’s a retraining of the body.
+I often liken the process of undergoing Chinese medicine treatment (such as acupuncture and herbs) to physical therapy – it’s a retraining of the body.
 You start with a problem and build your results.
 It is also like training wheels on a bike.
-The point is not to leave the training wheels on forever, but rather to eventually send the rider on alone as intended.
-In this vein, some people and conditions tend to respond to treatment pretty quickly – some take time.
-We generally do not patients with the intention of having them come indefinitely because that’s just not generally how it works!
-There are of course exceptions to this, elderly patients will often need ongoing care, or patients with congenital conditions, but… you get our meaning, yeah?
+The point is not to leave the training wheels on forever but rather to eventually send the rider on alone as intended.
+In this vein, some individuals and conditions tend to respond to treatment relatively quickly, while others take more time.
+I generally do not patients with the intention of having them come indefinitely because that’s just not generally how it works!
+There are, of course, exceptions to this; elderly patients will often need ongoing care or patients with congenital conditions, but… you get our meaning, yeah?